Discover Cuba: Its People and Culture

 Day 4 — Havana

-Today, visit the University of Havana, one of the oldest in the Americas.
-Meet with professors and students for a forum discussion.
-Then visit the Casa de Africa, to learn of the continent’s influence on Cuba and the Afro-Caribbean religion, Santeria.
+Today, head to the community of Guanabacoa to learn of the continent’s influence on Cuba and the Afro-Caribbean religion, Santeria.
 Enjoy a musical performance dedicated to the various deities of the religion.
 Take the opportunity to discuss the importance of the arts with the performers.
-Continue to Varadero Beach and check into your hotel.
-After dinner tonight, visit Santa Marta and mingle with local residents at a community block party.
+Continue to Cienfuegos and after lunch, explore the French-influenced city center of Cienfuegos (a World Heritage site).
+Walk down the Paseo del Prado, a pedestrian-only boulevard lined with various stores, to Parque Martí.
+Some of Cienfuegos’ most prominent architecture frames this central square.
+Then visit an art school and meet with some of the region’s finest artists and performers.
+After dinner tonight, mingle with local residents at a community block party.
 (B,L,D)

-En route to Trinidad (a World Heritage site), stop at the Cienfuegos Botanical Gardens, the largest of its kind in Cuba, and learn of their efforts to maintain their rich biodiversity and extraordinary plant life.
-Continue to Trinidad and discover its pastel-colored Colonial buildings, cobblestone streets and beautiful plazas.
+En route to Trinidad (a World Heritage site) stop at the Cienfuegos Botanical Gardens, the largest of its kind in Cuba, and learn of their efforts to maintain their rich biodiversity and extraordinary plant life.
+Afterwards, visit a former sugar mill town and with a historian, tour the town and meet the modern day inhabitants.
+Continue to Trinidad and discover its pastel-colored Colonial buildings, cobblestone streets, and beautiful plazas.
 Meet with a representative of the City’s Historian Office to discuss the achievements and the challenges of preserving this 16th-century city.
 During your exploration of Trinidad, meet with shopkeepers, owners of Casas Particulares, or privately owned Bed and Breakfasts, and other members of the community.
-(B,L,D)
+(B,L)

 Day 7 — Cienfuegos to Havana